 - Behavior, breathing, heart rate, and even appearance can all change when your cat is in pain.

-- Always call your vet if you suspect your cat is in pain.
+- Always call your veterinarian if you suspect your cat is in pain.

 - Never give your cat medication unless instructed to do so by your vet.

-As with many other aspects of caring for your cat, these signs will be more obvious to you (even when they are subtle) if you have a good idea of your cat’s “normal.”
-This includes his normal attitude, energy level, gait, appetite, thirst, sleep patterns, and other physical and behavioral patterns.
+As with many other aspects of caring for your cat, these signs will be more obvious to you (even when they're subtle) if you have a good idea of your cat’s “normal.”
+This includes they're normal attitude, energy level, gait, appetite, thirst, sleep patterns, and other physical and behavioral patterns.
 After all, if you don’t know what’s “normal” it’s much more difficult to recognize what’s not.

 *Important note: When evaluating your cat for potential pain, please take great care to not get yourself (or anyone helping you) bitten or scratched.
-Even if your cat would never normally bite or scratch, the mere fact that you’re evaluating your cat for pain indicates that this may not be a normal time.
-This brings me nicely to the first sign I’d like to discuss…
+Even if your cat would never normally bite or scratch, the mere fact that you’re evaluating them for pain indicates that this may not be a normal time.
+This brings me nicely to the first sign I’d like to discuss …

 - Biting and Scratching: Cats in pain are more likely to bite and scratch.
 This is true even with their owners and other familiar people.
 This is particularly true when a person touches or moves the painful area, or if the cat anticipates you touching or moving the painful area.